 Before making any decisions to modify the existing peer group, our Compensation Committee reviewed various financial metrics and business attributes (i.e., free cash flow, operating income, return on invested capital, etc.) to assess whether additions or deletions to the current peer group were appropriate.
 In addition, various members of management provided input relative to understanding the Company's key financial metrics, key competitors for talent, key competitors with whom the Company competes in the market, the business plan, and other factors.
-The following qualitative factors were also considered in developing the new peer group: non-cyclical versus cyclical companies; companies with an internal distribution method and a supply chain management focus versus those with external distribution methods; companies focusing on continuous improvement in all aspects of their business versus those that do not apply a continuous improvement model; companies that manufacture products with wood and/or metal versus those that manufacture products using other materials; companies that are product leaders and that manufacture a quality end product for consumers; and companies that are primarily domestic versus those that are global.
+The following qualitative factors were also considered in developing the new peer group: non-cyclical versus cyclical companies; companies with an internal distribution method and a supply chain management focus versus those that do not apply a continuous improvement model; companies that manufacture products with wood and/or metal versus those that manufacture products using other materials; companies that are product leaders and that manufacture a quality end product for consumers; and companies that are primarily domestic versus those that are global.